Redefining age in active lifestyle photography

 Staying active

-According to a recent trend report from Getty Images, just 8% of their most popular sports imagery in 2021 included seniors, with young adults seen times more than their older counterparts.
+According to a recent trend report from Getty Images, just 8% of their most popular sports imagery in 2021 included seniors, with young adults seen four times more than their older counterparts.
 What’s more, representation of LGBTQ2S+ seniors and older adults with disabilities was especially scarce.

-This gap in representation does not accurately reflect aging in 2022, a time shaped by influencers like fitness guru Joan MacDonald, who is in her 70s, or TikTok star Lagetta Wayne, known for her gardening skills.
+This gap in representation does not accurately reflect aging in 2022, a time shaped by influencers like fitness guru Joan MacDonald, who is in her 70s, or TikTok Lagetta Wayne, known for her gardening skills.
 And demand for images highlighting active, thriving seniors does exist: over on Getty Images, searches for “active seniors,” “healthy seniors,” and “seniors exercising” all rose in 2020.

-By collaborating with the seniors in your life, you can work together to champion diversity and inclusion, so photograph your doing the activities they enjoy most, whether it’s or gardening.
+By collaborating with the seniors in your life, you can work together to champion diversity and inclusion, so photograph your models doing the activities they enjoy most, whether it’s or gardening.
 “Staying active and leading an active lifestyle does not always mean working out or joining a local fitness class, although it could,” the 500px team says.
-“It could also mean being active with kids and grandkids, going grocery shopping, taking walks in , and working around the house.”
+“It could also mean being active with kids and grandkids, going grocery shopping, taking walks in nature, and working around the house.”

 Building community

-In our guide to building age diversity in commercial photography, we cited another finding from AARP: adults over age 50 are regularly shown in online imagery as dependent and disconnected from society at large, with seven out of 10 images showing people age 50 and above alone, with only a , or with a medical professional.
+In our guide to building age diversity in commercial photography, we cited another finding from AARP: adults over age 50 are regularly shown in online imagery as dependent and disconnected from society at large, with seven out of 10 images showing people age 50 and above alone, with only a partner, or with a medical professional.
 Last year, research from Getty Images further revealed that “seniors engaged in sport are most likely to be represented alone.”

 Research indicates that a strong social life is linked to a number of health benefits for seniors, including a lower risk of depression and a longer life span.
-Beyond that, older adults who interact with people outside of their close of friends and family are more likely to report greater levels of physical activity and positive moods.
+Beyond that, older adults who interact with people outside of their close circle of and family are more likely to report greater levels of physical activity and positive moods.

 When planning your photoshoots, consider groups of friends or neighbors getting together to chat, exercise, or enjoy a meal.
 For inspiration, check out Extra Refreshers’ gum ad Max & Bill, celebrating the friendship between a boy and an elderly man who get together to play chess.